Today's Articles

 Bennet Ifeakandu Omalu is of Igbo ancestry and was born in Njikoka, Anambra, in southeastern Nigeria.
 The sixth of seven siblings, he was born during the Nigerian Civil War, which caused his family to flee from their home.
 They returned two years after Omalu's birth.
 Omalu's mother was a seamstress, and his father was a civil mining engineer.
 Omalu began primary school at age three and entered the Federal Government College Enugu for secondary school.
 He attended medical college starting at age 16 at the University of Nigeria, Nsukka.

 Omalu became particularly interested in neuropathology.
-He holds seven advanced degrees and board certifications and later received fellowships in pathology and neuropathology through the University of Pittsburgh in 2000 and 2002, respectively, and a Master of Public Health (MPH) in epidemiology in 2004 from the University of Pittsburgh Graduate School of Public Health, and a Master of Business Administration (MBA) from Tepper School of Business at Carnegie Mellon University in 2008.
+He holds seven advanced degrees and board certifications and later received fellowships in pathology and neuropathology through the University of Pittsburgh in 2000 and 2002, respectively.
+He also received a Master of Public Health (MPH) in epidemiology in 2004 from the University of Pittsburgh Graduate School of Public Health and a Master of Business Administration (MBA) from Tepper School of Business at Carnegie Mellon University in 2008.

 Omalu's autopsy of former Pittsburgh Steelers player Mike Webster in 2002 led to the re-emergence of awareness of a neurologic condition associated with chronic head trauma called chronic traumatic encephalopathy, or CTE, which had been in boxers and other professional athletes.
 Webster had died suddenly and unexpectedly following years of struggling with cognitive and intellectual impairment, destitution, mood disorders, depression, drug abuse, and suicide attempts.
 Although Webster's brain looked normal at autopsy, Omalu conducted independent and self-financed tissue analyses.

 He suspected that Webster suffered from dementia pugilistica, a form of dementia induced by repeated blows to the head, a condition found previously in boxers.
-Using specialized staining, Omalu found large accumulations of tau protein in Webster's brain, which affects mood, emotions, and executive functions like the way that clumps of beta-amyloid protein contribute to Alzheimer's disease.
+Using specialized staining, Omalu found large accumulations of tau protein in Webster's brain, affecting mood, emotions, and executive functions like clumps of beta-amyloid protein contribute to Alzheimer's disease.
 Together with colleagues in the pathology department at the University of Pittsburgh, Omalu published his findings in the journal Neurosurgery in 2005 in a paper entitled "Chronic Traumatic Encephalopathy in a National Football League Player."

 Omalu called for further study of the disease.
 Members of the NFL's mild traumatic brain injury (MTBI) committee later called for its retraction in May 2006.
 Omalu later partnered with Julian Bailes, a neurosurgeon, concussion researcher, and then chairman of the neurosurgery department, and Robert P. Fitzsimmons to fund the Brain Injury Research Institute, which established a brain and tissue bank.
 In November 2006, Omalu published a second Neurosurgery paper based on his findings in the brain of former NFL player Terry Long, who suffered from depression and died by suicide in 2005.
 Though Long died at 45, Omalu found tau protein concentrations more consistent with "a 90-year-old brain with advanced Alzheimer's."